mc-0bit/sveltekit-session/README.md

 export const sessionManager = new SessionManager({ ttl: 60 * 60 * 24 * 7, refreshSession: true }, redisStore, { path: '/' });
 ```

+See [SessionManager Options](#sessionmanager-options) for more information on the options.

 Add the handle hook in `/src/hooks.server.ts`.

 ```ts